thomato/mac-development-playbook/README.md

 ansible-galaxy install -r requirements.yml
 ```

+Copy your `local.yml.dist` to `local.yml` and change the values in here.

 ## Run run run
 Now everything is good to go...
 RUN RUN RUN it!
 ```